cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/mongodb-tunnel.md

 You can build Zero Trust rules to secure connections to MongoDB deployments using Cloudflare Access and Argo Tunnel.
 Argo Tunnel requires a lightweight daemon, `cloudflared`, running alongisde the deployment and as on the client side.

-In this example, a client  running `cloudflared` connects over SSH to a MongoDB deployment running on Kubernetes.
-The MongoDB Kubernetes deployment runs both the MongoDB database service and `cloudflared` as a sidecar that operates like a jump host.
+In this tutorial, a client running `cloudflared` connects over SSH to a MongoDB deployment running on Kubernetes.
+The deployment example is structured to connect [Compass](https://www.mongodb.com/products/compass) to the MongoDB instance.
+The MongoDB Kubernetes deployment runs both the MongoDB database service and `cloudflared` as a ingress service that operates like a jump host.

 **🗺️ This tutorial covers how to:**